-2. Add the undrained tomatoes, salsa, and cumin.
+2. Add the undrained tomatoes, salsa, cumin, and beans.
 Bring to a boil and reduce heat.

 3. In a 13 x 11 x 2-inch baking dish, spread one-third of the bean mixture over the bottom.

-Sprinkle half (6 oz) of the cheese on top of the tortillas.
+Sprinkle half (6 ounces) of the cheese on top of the tortillas.

 Top with one-third of the bean mixture.

 Top with remaining one-third of the bean mixture.